1.1. Stress during certain brain development phases particularly harmful¶

 -

-Desensitized corticoid receptors also influence other response chains, including the noradrenergic and adrenergic systems.
+Desensitized corticoid receptors also have an influence on other reaction chains, including the noradrenergic and adrenergic systems.

 -

-Epidemiological and preclinical studies have shown that HPA axis dysfunction in ADHD may result from excessive cortisol exposure in the fetal and early postnatal period (early childhood stress).
-Glucocorticoid administration at this stage of life may permanently alter glucocorticoid receptors in the brain, causing dysregulation of HPA axis activity, disturbances in the biosynthesis of neurotransmitters and their receptors, and alterations in intracellular pathways.
+Epidemiologic and preclinical studies have shown that the disorder of the HPA axis in ADHD may result from excessive cortisol exposure in the fetal and early postnatal period (early childhood stress).
+Glucocorticoid administration at this stage of life may permanently alter glucocorticoid receptors in the brain, causing dysregulation of HPA axis activity, disorders in the biosynthesis of neurotransmitters and their receptors, and alterations in intracellular pathways.
 Glucocorticoids (cortisol) enhance the activity of the dopaminergic system.
-Decreased expression of glucocorticoids could thereby cause the underactivity of the dopaminergic system.
+Reduced expression of glucocorticoids could thus cause hypofunction of the dopaminergic system.

 -

-Early stress alters the functionality of glucocortioid (cortisol) receptors (here: in the hippocampus).
-This impairs inhibition of the HPA axis following a stress response.
-Glucocortioid (cortisol) receptor expression is enhanced by higher serotonin levels, which in turn is moderated by higher cAMP levels.
+Early stress alters the functionality of the glucocortioid (cortisol) receptors (here: in the hippocampus).
+This impairs the inhibition of the HPA axis after a stress reaction.
+The expression of glucocortioid (cortisol) receptors is enhanced by higher serotonin levels, which in turn is moderated by higher cAMP levels.
 This causes changes in the HPA axis into adulthood.

 -

-Early childhood stress alters stress coping behavior in mice during adulthood and in adult male offspring.
-The behavioral changes are accompanied by increased glucocorticoid receptor (GR) expression and decreased DNA methylation of the GR promoter in the hippocampus.
-DNA methylation is also decreased in sperm from exposed males in adulthood.
-If animals with genetic exposure grow up without early childhood stress in a safe environment with many social contact opportunities (enriched environment), no behavioral changes are observed.
-At the same time, the aforementioned changes in GR gene expression and DNA methylation are reversed in the hippocampus of male offspring.
+Early childhood stress in mice alters stress coping behavior in adulthood and in adult male offspring.
+The behavioral changes are supported by increased glucocorticoid receptor (GR) expression and decreased DNA methylation of the GR promoter in the hippocampus.
+DNA methylation is also reduced in sperm of exposed males in adulthood.
+If animals with genetic exposure grow up without early childhood stress in a safe environment with many opportunities for social contact (enriched environment), no behavioral changes are observed.
+At the same time, the aforementioned changes in GR gene expression and DNA methylation in the hippocampus of the male offspring are reversed.

 -

-Caring brood care in rat pups during the first week causes methylation of promoters involved in the expression of genes that influence stress responses and behavior throughout life (positive here).
+Caring brood care in rat pups in the first week causes methylation of promoters involved in the expression of genes that influence stress responses and behavior throughout life (positive here).

-In genetically identical rats, different brood care alone showed different expression of stress systems:
+In genetically identical rats, only different brood care showed a different expression of the stress systems:

-- Rat pups that received little grooming and physical attention from their mothers developed lower levels of the transcription factor NGFI-A (also called EGR1) in the hippocampus.
-This caused increased methylation and thereby lower expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.
+- Rat pups that received little grooming and physical attention from their mothers developed lower levels of the transcription factor NGFI-A (also known as EGR1) in the hippocampus.
+This resulted in increased methylation and thus lower expression of the glucocorticoid receptor gene (GR gene) in the hippocampus.

 A lower GR expression level in the hippocampus correlates in adulthood with

-- Elevated basal glucocorticoid levels (in mice: corticosterone, in humans: cortisol)
+- Increased basal glucocorticoid level (in mice: corticosterone, in humans: cortisol)

 - Increased glucocorticoid stress response